 In the warmer months of spring and summer you can remove the catcher from the lawnmower and mow in mulching mode, provided you are trimming a little more often, as the cuttings will fall to the ground and quickly break down returning valuable nutrients to the soil.

 Lastly, it’s a good idea to vary the direction in which you mow from week to week to allow the grass to stand tall and straight.
+Robotic lawnmowers are ideal for the maintenance of a healthy lawn.
+They mow little and often, they mulch regularly and mow in a random pattern.

 To look their best, lawns need essential nutrients and this is achieved through regular feeding.
 Depending on the type of lawn, we recommend feeding your lawn every four to five weeks during spring and summer.